Kong/docs.konghq.com/app/konnect/getting-started/publish-service.md

 ## Summary and next steps

 In this topic, you:
-* Uploaded documentation to describe your service
-* Published the service to the Dev Portal
-* Logged into the Dev Portal to check out the service documentation live
+* Logged into the Dev Portal to check out the API product documentation live
 * Customized the Dev Portal

 Next, [register an application against the service](/konnect/getting-started/app-registration/).